To Your Health! Food Safety for Seniors

 - If heating in a microwave oven, cover food and rotate the dish so the food heats evenly and doesn't leave "cold spots" that could harbor bacteria.
 Consult your owner's manual for complete instructions.

 Whether you're eating out at a restaurant, a Senior Center, or a fast food diner, it can be both a safe and enjoyable experience.
 All food service establishments are required to follow food safety guidelines set by State and local health departments.
 But you can also take actions to insure your food's safety.
-Keep these Fight BAC!® rules in mind: Clean, Cook, Chill.
+Remember to check your steps for food safety: Clean, Cook, Chill.

 Clean: When you go out to eat, look at how clean things are before you even sit down.
 If it's not up to your standards, you might want to eat somewhere else.